-- The glacier is located ٠ in the eastern km-long karakoram Range.
-It is 75 km long and 2 to 8 posts. km wide The - In local Balti language, 'sia' means 'rose', and 'chen' means 'place'; Siachen means the 'place where roses bloom'. - Naib Subedar Bana Singh was awarded Param Vir Chakra for capturing Pakistan's Qaid Post in 1987.
-The post was later renamed Bana Post. - More than 5.000 • soldiers hold the front line at Saltoro ridge.
+- The glacier is located in the eastern karakoram Range.
+It is 75 km long and 2 to 8 km wide - In local Balti language, 'sia' means 'rose', and 'chen' means 'place'; Siachen means the 'place where roses bloom'. - Naib Subedar Bana Singh was awarded Param Vir Chakra for capturing Pakistan's Qaid Post in 1987.
+The post was later renamed Bana Post. - More than 5,000 soldiers hold the front line at Saltoro ridge.

-- The army has laid a 67pipeline to supply kerosene to its - Indian Armv launched Operation Meghdoot in 1984 to capture Siachen. - The 110km line beyond NJ9842 is called Actual Ground Position Line. - Daily costs incurred by the army for sustaining operations at Siachen are estimated to be more than Rs 6 crore. - The highest helipad in the world.
-Sonam (20.997 ft), is maintained in Siachen by India
+- The army has laid a 67km-long pipeline to supply kerosene to its posts. - The Indian Army launched Operation Meghdoot in 1984 to capture Siachen. - The 110km line beyond NJ9842 is called Actual Ground Position Line. - Daily costs incurred by the army for sustaining operations at Siachen are estimated to be more than Rs 6 crore. - The highest helipad in the world, Sonam (20,997 ft), is maintained in Siachen by India